worepix/doc-chester/source/firmware/basic-overview.rst

 Basic Overview
 ##############

 You can compile and flash your own code to the Core Module.
-To do that you need to install :doc:`HARDWARIO toolchain <toolchain_setup>` to your computer, or you can compile code also on **Raspberry Pi** with our bc-raspbian image and installing the `GCC package <https://forum.hardwario.com/t/how-to-compile-bigclown-firmware-on-raspberry-pi/271/10>`_ !!!!!!!TODO!!!!!!!!
+To do that you need to install :doc:`HARDWARIO toolchain <toolchain-setup>` to your computer, or you can compile code also on **Raspberry Pi** with our bc-raspbian image and installing the `GCC package <https://forum.hardwario.com/t/how-to-compile-bigclown-firmware-on-raspberry-pi/271/10>`_ !!!!!!!TODO!!!!!!!!

-Toolchain comes with many useful tools, please see the **Tools** section in the menu where tools like :doc:`bcf <../tools/firmware_flashing_tool>` are explained.
+Toolchain comes with many useful tools, please see the **Tools** section in the menu where tools like :doc:`bcf <../tools/bigclown-firmware-flashing-tool>` are explained.

 Every HARDWARIO TOWER - Industrial IoT Kit Module has its own library in the `HARDWARIO SDK <https://sdk.hardwario.com>`_.
 So you just call **init** function and set the **callback** function.